 Depth Psychology is concerned with the totality of the psyche, the relationship between the conscious and unconscious mind, the ego and the self, and the spiritual and religious nature of the psyche.
 Depth psychological approaches include Jungian and post-Jungian schools of thought, archetypal psychology, and the psychoanalytically based schools of object relations, self-psychology, and interpersonal psychology.
 Depth-oriented feminist psychology and expressive arts also fall under this rubric.
 Many courses in this area of study take into consideration Eastern wisdom in relation to the particular school of psychology being studied.

-Transpersonal Psychology is concerned with the study of experiences and ways of being that transcend the limits of egoic identity, as well as with their psychological, philosophical, and social implications.
+Integral and Transpersonal Psychology is concerned with the study of experiences and ways of being that transcend the limits of egoic identity, as well as with their psychological, philosophical, and social implications.
 Courses include topics such as classical and contemporary transpersonal paradigms, philosophy of transpersonal psychology, transpersonal developmental theories, comparative mysticism, transpersonal approaches to sexuality and relationships, transpersonal psychotherapy, spiritual epistemologies, social implications of transpersonal studies, and advanced seminars focused on the field’s contemporary developments.

 East-West Spiritual Counseling

 East-West Spiritual Counseling explores the meaning and purpose of spiritual counseling and the ways in which it complements, coincides with, and differs from psychological counseling.
 Courses explore the integration and use of Eastern and Western psychospiritual models of being in the spiritual counseling process; the counselor’s own values, beliefs, and practices; and the ways in which they influence the process of spiritual counseling.